- Sarah L Samuels

 Once all the eggs are incorporated add the flour, ground almonds, milk and lemon zest and mix.

-Leave the cakes to cool slightly in the tins then place on a wire baking rack to cool completely.
+Leave the cake to cool slightly in the tin then place on a wire baking rack to cool completely.

 Sarah’s extra slice……